Is Animal-based and Plant-based Protein Equivalent?

 If you are an active adult wanting to build and repair muscle, or an older adult aiming to maintain strength, it’s essential to choose high-quality proteins that contain all essential amino acids — especially leucine.
 While the DGA lists one ounce of meat, one egg, 0.25 cups of beans, or 0.5 ounces of nuts as equivalent, this study shows they are not truly equivalent in quality or bioavailability.

 For those following a vegetarian or vegan diet for ethical or cultural reasons, combining complementary plant proteins and choosing higher-DIAAS options like soy or pea protein can help you meet your needs.
+If you would like support ensuring that you or someone you love eats sufficient high-quality protein to trigger muscle synthesis, please reach out.

 To your good health,